 Still, GSA is doing what it can to help those laggards, Hill said.
 “We have some agencies that are out there that are completing their transition, which is great.
 And they got out there in front and did what they needed to do.
 But we’re also doing some things to help those agencies that haven’t.”

-That includes creating the Risk Assessment For Transition (RAFT) working group that meets bi-weekly to “help agencies make a realistic assessment of how long their transition will take.”
-And when it looks like agencies will overrun the deadline with those transitions, GSA works on developing a contingency plan to keep services going.
+That includes creating the Risk Assessment For Transition (RAFT), a process GSA is offering to “help agencies make a realistic assessment of how long their transition will take.”
+And when it looks like agencies will overrun the deadline with those transitions, GSA helps them explore contingency options.

 “The RAFT provides really more of a best-case scenario for them, the perfect-world type scenario that if you did all these things, this is the timeframe,” Hill said.
 “And even going through that process, agencies are like, ‘Whoa, it’s going to take some time.'”